START TRACKING YOUR SPEND

 Missing one or two contributions is (hopefully) not going to derail your goal completely.

 The most significant difference between a general savings account and a sinking fund is how you’re saving.
-Most importantly, though, the schedule and frequency of putting money in your sinking funds are typically much more routine than most other goals.
+Most importantly, the schedule and frequency of putting money in your sinking funds are typically much more routine than most other goals.

 For example, say you’re going to book Disneyland at the end of the year.
 It’s currently January.
 The trip will cost you around $5,000.
 Therefore, you’ll need to save $417 per month.
 That number sounds overwhelming.
 So, instead, you opt to save $96 per week or $14 per day.
 Say it’s you and your partner saving for the trip.
-That means each of you could save $7 per day and hit your goal by the end of the year.
+That means you could save $7 per day and hit your goal by the end of the year.
 Seeing numbers in smaller increments can make saving for steep financial goals much easier.

 Step 1: Choose your target amount as a goal.